Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Discuss the concepts of diminishing marginal utility and diminishing marginal returns, and provide a

-Economic Growth and the Production Possibilities Curve
+Economic Growth via the Production Possibilities Curve

 Entrepreneurial Decision-Making: Factors of Production and Marginal Analysis